Service Design using Augmented Reality

 One of the biggest consumer swimming-pool retailers in Brazil asked CreativeBitBox to come up with a solution that could improve their customer experience and ultimately increase their revenue

 The client approached us with a need to modernize their sales service.
 Their initial idea was to work towards the development of an app that could support their sales representatives on the field.
 Some sort of catalog that would allow them to access their product portfolio with good quality imagery as well as technical specifications.

-After this first contact, I decided to do some research on their business model.
-It seemed to me that there was a larger and more interesting challenge under the surface.
-At first glance this project goal seemed to be oriented towards a digital product catalog application that would allow sales representatives to better display and sell company products.
+After the first contact, I decided to research their business model.
+There seemed to be a more considerable challenge under the surface.
+At first glance, this project goal seemed to be oriented towards a digital product catalog application that would allow sales representatives to better display and sell company products.
 However, I felt that I needed to know more about how they actually conducted their sales.